Interview – Starting a Business in the Netherlands

 Categories: Career Advice

-Built on an economy that encourages innovation, with new start-ups popping up every day, it’s no wonder that the Netherlands is enticing to expat entrepreneurs.
+Built on an economy that encourages innovation, with new start-ups popping up every day, it’s no wonder that expat entrepreneurs and business owners in the Netherlands continue to entice.

 We spoke to Margot Heesakker-Heintz and Laurens den Ouden from Business.gov.nl to compile this general checklist for new business owners in the Netherlands.
-Business.gov.nl is the official government website for non-Dutch speaking entrepreneurs, who want to do business with or in the Netherlands and offers practical, step-by-step information on how to start and run your business in the Netherlands.
+Business.gov.nl is the official government website for non-Dutch speaking entrepreneurs, who want to do business with or in the Netherlands and offers practical, step-by-step information on how to be one of the many business owners in the Netherlands.

-Whether you’re a freelancer working from home, or dream of running your own haring stand, here’s what you need to know before your business starts operating.
+Whether you’re a freelancer working from home, or dream of running your own herring stand, here’s what you need to know before your business starts operating.

 This free webinar by Business.gov.nl is a great visual tool and will answer any questions you have about starting a business in the Netherlands.
 From learning which permits you need, to what taxes you can expect to pay, the webinar is aimed at entrepreneurs who want to move their business to the Netherlands or start a business there.